 The Seven Stones estate is located on one of the truly remarkable sites within the Napa Valley.
 Overlooking much of the northern part of the valley with its tremendous views the estate, winery and vineyards sit on a steep hillside in the eastern Vaca Mountains just above Meadowood Resort.
 This property was part of the original ownership of Meadowood and then changed owners several times before the Wornick’s purchased it in 1995.
+They planted a single acre with the fruit at the time used for their personal wine.
+Several prominent wine couples encouraged them to take the next step and produce wine commercially, including Robert and Margrit Mondavi and Garen and Shari Staglin.
+The first commercial production of Seven Stones was from the 2005 vintage.

 The initial major problem with this property in establishing any sort of vineyard or winery was the lack of and difficulty in procuring water for the site.
 The previous owners were never able to establish any sort of permanent water source.
 The site sits about 700 feet above the valley floor.
 In order to get a reasonable amount of water to the vineyards a well had to be drilled over 850 feet down!
 That’s even 150 feet below the valley floor.

 The existing winery is small by Napa standards and was actually built with the intent of just making home wine.
 Before producing commercial wine this was probably the finest “home winery” in all of Napa County!
-Aaron Pott is the winemaker; he graduated with a degree in enology from UC Davis and a degree in viticulture from the Universite de Bourgogne in Dijon, France.
+Aaron Pott has been the winemaker since 2007; he graduated with a degree in enology from UC Davis and a degree in viticulture from the Universite de Bourgogne in Dijon, France.
 He also spent a number of years in France winemaking including a year at Chateau Troplong Mondot and as head winemaker for Chateau La Tour Figeac in Saint-Emillion.
 Previous Napa winemaking positions included at Beringer where much of his work was overseas, St. Clement and at Quintessa.
 Needless to say he has significant experience in a number of “wine worlds” including the “old world” as well as in Napa.
 Aaron is also an accomplished author and for several years wrote the “In the Vineyard” columns for the Atlantic magazine.

 The Wornick’s have collected art for a number of years and have amassed one of the largest private craft collections in the world – Ron has long been a woodworker and has focused on collecting this specific type of art.
 The majority of this collection was given to the Boston Museum of Fine Art in 2007.
 The centerpiece of the estate is a huge piece of artwork; 7 massive granite stones collected from near Yosemite are interwoven together, situated on a small hill overlooking much of the central and northern part of the Napa Valley.
 This entire piece weighs in at over 100,000 pounds and is the inspiration for the name of their winery.
 The artist behind this unique work is Richard Deutsch, a well regarded sculpturist from Southern California who often creates large sized stone works of art.
 His commissioned works can be found in a wide variety of places from Stanford University, to Oakland to Wyoming to the East Coast.
 Visit: www.richarddeutsch.com